Internet Shutdowns Blog

 This Order, while welcome, raised a new host of questions to be answered.
 For limited internet services to be provided, the Court asked for a whitelist of numbers to be created.
 There is no direction on how these numbers will be identified, what the metrics for whitelisting are, and whether there is a process to apply for whitelisting in case one’s mobile number is not added to the initial whitelist.
 Further, there has been no intelligible differentia provided in the selection process, which could be a violation of Article 14.

-The issue of access to the internet is not one that can be taken lightly.
-There needs to be extensive deliberation before a decision to whitelist a number, or block a particular platform is taken.
-Ringfencing the internet is not the solution to a law-and-order issue, and the concerns of the State ring hollow when situations of violence occur even in the presence of an internet shutdown.
+The issue of access to the internet cannot be taken lightly.
+There needs to be extensive deliberation before a decision to whitelist a number or block a particular platform is taken.
+Ringfencing the internet is not the solution to a law-and-order issue and the concerns of the State ring hollow when situations of violence occur even in the presence of an internet shutdown.

 Partial Lifting of the Internet Shutdown

 Citing the suffering of common folk, the order lifted the shutdown of broadband services on the fulfillment of certain conditions, while continuing to enforce the mobile internet shutdown.
-The Order detailed that ‘the internet ban had affected important offices/ institutions, cohort of people on work from home basis, chartered Accountant firms, Lawyers, Health facilities, refueling centers, recharging of electricity/ mobile, booking for LPG, educational institutions, Taxation related offices, other online based citizen centric services etc.’ Apart from this, students, gig workers, and small businesses faced tremendous difficulties.
+The Order detailed that ‘the internet ban had affected important offices/ institutions, a cohort of people on work from home basis, chartered Accountant firms, Lawyers, Health facilities, refueling centers, recharging of electricity/ mobile, booking for LPG, educational institutions, Taxation related offices, other online based citizen-centric services, etc.’ Apart from this, students, gig workers, and small businesses faced tremendous difficulties.

-The measure to provide relief for the citizenry is a welcome measure.
+The measure to provide relief for the citizenry is welcome.
 However, it must be noted that only around 4% of all internet users access it through broadband internet services.
 96% of Indian internet users use mobile internet, for which no relief has been granted yet.

 The conditions listed in the Order briefly state that physical monitoring will take place, TSPS and ISPs will be liable for certain compliances, and subscribers themselves will be punished if the terms are not complied with.